WXB 102: History

 It was only in 1986 when the station went full-blown "new music" in format with the line-up of The Morning Man or Inggo & his Request Round-Up at sign-on; Cool Carla; Julius Caesar; George Frederick, who was also the Program Director; Fat Albert & his program Rock Wave; and The Ghost.
 Later, Allan K (not the well-known comedian and television host) joined the staff deejays after an on-air search.
 A pair of blocktime shows that caught the youth market by the neck back then were Radio Manila and Capital Radio, specializing in local underground punk scene and UK and U.S. imports that characterized a harsher or more avant-garde side to alternative music.
 At this point, "The Station That Dares to Be Different" became the station's official slogan.

 Despite the fact that this FM station was powered at a measly 1 kilowatt, WXB 102 developed a huge following in places where its signal could be picked up.

 In 1986, WXB 102 was the Philippines' most influential music station, its popularity putting pressure on regional labels to belatedly release the entire discographies of several new wave artists.
 On the surface, their new wave format could be compared to overseas stations like KROQ-FM and CFNY-FM, but WXB 102 probed the genre for deeper cuts and more obscure acts, giving massive exposure to little-known or forgotten new wave artists from the UK.
 WXB 102, with the new wave market to itself and surprising Top 10 ratings, concentrated on pleasing its followers instead of playing to the masses.

 By 1987, while the new wave era was sadly and mistakenly pronounced dead in America, the genre hadn't even reached its peak in Manila.
 Albums once unavailable were continuing to be licensed to Philippine labels, a lot of it being credited to WXB 102.
 However, 1987 would be WXB 102's final year.
-The new Corazon C. Aquino-led government through the newly-formed Presidential Commission on Good Government (PCGG) began sequestering properties owned by her predecessor Ferdinand Marcos and his cronies, including the home studio that WXB FM beamed from.
+The new President Corazon Aquino administration through the newly-formed Presidential Commission on Good Government (PCGG) began sequestering properties owned by her predecessor Ferdinand Marcos and his cronies, including the home studio that WXB FM beamed from.

-On June 9, 1987, despite attempts to keep it on the air, WXB 102 signed off the air in Manila.
+On June 9, 1987, despite attempts to keep it on the air, WXB 102 finally pulled the plug in Manila.